lsd-consulting/lsd-distributed-generator-ui/README.md

 This is the graphical interface providing the LSD generation functionality.

+## Testing
 This service provides WireMock stubs for testing purposes.